Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

  - Ships and floating buildings can now be frozen
  - Added a separate sub-menu to the build menu to display buildable units (seas scorpion, trader zeppelin)
  - Buildings can be rotated by holding LMB + mouse movement
+ - BoosterPack's Campaign SEAS additional MIRAGE missions MapName prefix is translated from now on
+ - Map version from now on highlighted in game
  - Small and medium stones will not block buildings during placement and will be removed after
  - Added proper workers positions during building construction for all custom buildings without Bl_ links
  - Buildings placeability is now calculated after each building rotation step